Power Tool for Runner |

 2 or 3 values can be displayed on the screen.
 For a trail activity, there is a separate set of settings.

-A different configuration can be setup for:
+A different configuration can be set up for:

-Also an alternate configuration can be set for:
+Also, an alternate configuration can be set for:

 The field supports two kind of zones which can be selected by “Training Zones” in the Garmin IQ parameters: